The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

 Edinburgh University’s majestic New College was founded in 1846 after the Disruption, a schism in the Church of Scotland.

-This saw almost a third of ministers and a large proportion of the laity break away over what they regarded as state control, to form the Free Church of Scotland under the direction of Thomas Chalmers.
+This saw almost a third of ministers and a large proportion of the laity break away from what they regarded as state control, to form the Free Church of Scotland under the direction of Thomas Chalmers.

-Chalmers became Principal and Professor of Divinity and David Welsh who took the post of Professor of Divinity and Church History.
+Chalmers became Principal and Professor of Divinity and David Welsh took the post of Professor of Divinity and Church History.

-Eventually the Reunification of the Church of Scotland in 1929 and the Universities (Scotland) Act 1932 started the process which culminated with, in 1937, an expanded Faculty of Divinity.
+Eventually, the Reunification of the Church of Scotland in 1929 and the Universities (Scotland) Act 1932 started the process which culminated with, in 1937, an expanded Faculty of Divinity.

 Within New College is the General Assembly Hall, home to the annual General Assembly of the Church of Scotland.

-In May 1999 this versatile hall became the temporary home (before Holyrood) of the Scottish Parliament.
-Who can forget that announcement from Dr Winnie Ewing as she told the world “the Scottish Parliament which adjourned on 25 March 1707 is hereby reconvened.”
+In May 1999, this versatile hall became the temporary home (before Holyrood) of the Scottish Parliament.
+Who can forget that announcement from Dr Winnie Ewing as she told the world “The Scottish Parliament which adjourned on 25 March 1707 is hereby reconvened.”

-Over the centuries many have played a fundamental part in the growth of this great institution, a few are mentioned here but sadly many others remain in the shadows, visible only to the determined researcher.
-They are important, not only because they contributed to the development of Edinburgh University, but in doing so they contributed greatly to the development of their country.
+They are important, not only because they contributed to the development of Edinburgh University, but in doing so they also contributed to the development of their country.

 The first women on a degree course

-This seems like a good point to mention seven people who changed the university forever.
-Now known as the Edinburgh Seven, they were a group of young women who matriculated to study medicine in 1869.
-They were the first women admitted on a degree program at any British university.
+They were the first women admitted to a degree program at any British university.
 A plaque outside Surgeons’ Hall reminds us of this important moment in time.

-Returning, for a final time, to the founding of Edinburgh’s Tounis College, Sir Alexander Grant is clear that credit for the college should go to the, “Town Council and the Ministers of the City.”
+Returning, for a final time, to the founding of Edinburgh’s Tounis College, Sir Alexander Grant is clear that credit for the college should go to the “Town Council and the Ministers of the City.”

 Some years later historian Bruce Lenman, acknowledging the importance of the city’s role, said, “There was a complete alliance in Edinburgh between city and university.
 They were interdependent.”
 There are others too who came to the same conclusion.